Ocean City Bars and Nightclubs

 A guide to Ocean City bars

 Downtown Ocean City has some excellent bar options overlooking the Boardwalk and the bay.
 Along the Boardwalk, check out the Purple Moose for some of Ocean City’s best live entertainment, Shenanigan’s to drink like the Irish, or Fin City, Ocean City’s first brewery.
-Just off the boardwalk on Wicomico Street you’ll find local favorites like the Bearded Clam, Cork Bar and Pour House.
+Just off the boardwalk on Wicomico Street, you’ll find local favorites like the Bearded Clam and the Cork Bar.
 Bayside, just under the Route 50 Bridge, drop into the well-known Angler, or MR Ducks.
-Finally, you can also find Pickles Pub between 7th -8th Streets on Coastal Highway.
+Finally, you’ll also find great sports bars like Pickles Pub between 7th and 8th Streets on Coastal Highway.

 Greg Shockley was siting at the end of the bar, enjoying an iced tea and looking at one of the weekly papers.
 It was just after noon and the bar was relatively quiet.
 Labor Day had come and gone and, for those in the know, it was a great time to spend a weekday afternoon in …

-As you get into mid-town you’ll come to the iconic Seacrets.
-With over 18 bars, a nightclub, a full-service restaurant, and a beach/bay party area, Seacrets is not only one of the most popular Ocean City bars, but also among the most popular in the country.
-If you’re looking for other options, stop by Ocean City Brewing Co. for 24 homemade beers on tap, Macky’s Bayside Bar and Grill for Tuesday night Theme Parties or Saturday’s Beach Bash, or Fager’s Island for Monday’s Deck Party or an awesome happy hour sunset, all located between 54-59th St.
+As you get into mid-town you’ll reach one of Ocean City’s most iconic restaurant/nightclubs, Seacrets.
+With over 18 bars, several concert stages, a full-service restaurant and a beach/bay party area, Seacrets is not only one of the most popular Ocean City bars, but it’s also among the most popular in the country.
+If you’re looking for other options, stop by Ironweed Ale Werks for homemade beers on tap, Macky’s Bayside Bar and Grill for Tuesday night Theme Parties or a Saturday Beach Bash, or Fager’s Island for Monday Night Deck Parties or an awesome happy hour sunset, all located between 54th and 59th St.

 It was the right kind of dark when I came into Pickles Pub.
 The bar area wasn’t sun-lit, but there was no question that the ambient light was directly related to the time of day.
 It was barely noon, and the people at the bar sat with their backs to the window to minimize the light interference.